Hocking County OVI Court Process

 The Court Process Timeline

-The DUI court process in Hocking County generally follows these steps:
+The DUI court process in Hocking County typically follows this sequence:

 1. Arraignment (First Appearance)